marp-team/marp/website/docs/guide/fragmented-list.md

 # Fragmented list

-Marp recognizes some uncommon list markers as the item of **fragmented list** (also known as incremental list, build animation) for appearing contents one by one.
+Marp uses some uncommon list markers to denote a **fragmented list** (also known as an incremental list or builds), which allows list content to appear incrementally.

-Fragmented list is _only available in the exported HTML_.
-Please note PDF and PPTX will not reproduce animation.
+Fragmented lists are _only available if you export to HTML_.
+If you export to PDF and PPTX, the fragmented list will be rendered as a normal list.

-> We recommend to make a careful decision whether using fragmented list.
-This is surely useful to focus audience's interests into the last displayed item.
-However, keep in mind that may bring confusion by what there are hidden items at the same time.
-Some articles are pointing out that build animation should never use in the presentation. (e.g. [Presentation Rules](http://www.jilles.net/perma/2020/06/05/presentation-rules.html))
+> Be careful when using fragmented lists.
+While fragmented lists can help focus the audience's attention on the last displayed item, they may also create confusion about hidden items.
+Some articles recommend never using builds (e.g. [Presentation Rules](http://www.jilles.net/perma/2020/06/05/presentation-rules.html)).

-## For bullet list
+## For bullet lists

-CommonMark allows `-`, `+`, and `*` as the character of [bullet list markers](https://spec.commonmark.org/0.29/#bullet-list-marker).
-Marp will parse as the fragmented list if you are using `*` as the marker.
+CommonMark's bullet list markers are `-`, `+`, and `*`  (https://spec.commonmark.org/0.29/#bullet-list-marker).
+If you use `*` as the marker, Marp will parse the list as a fragmented list.

 <!-- prettier-ignore-start -->